sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 <figcaption>A bubble chart shows a third dimension (wind speed) as well as position.</figcaption>
 </figure>

 The bubble chart adds another dimension to the two-dimensional scatter chart.
 In fact, as in our example, it can add two additional dimensions.
 The example uses bubble size to represent wind speed and color to indicate the hurricane's classification.
 Both of these additional values require care, however.
 Humans are not good at comparing two-dimensional areas, nor can they easily compare relative shades or colors.
 We should never use the extra bubble chart dimensions to convey critical data or precise quantities, therefore.
 Rather, they work best in examples such as this example—neither the exact wind speed nor the specific classification need be as precise as the location.
-Few people can tell the difference between 100 and 110 mile/hour winds, but many certainly know the difference between New Orleans and Dallas.
+Few people can tell the difference between 100 and 110 mile-per-hour winds, but they certainly know the difference between New Orleans and Dallas.

 <script>
 ;(function(){